rahulsarchive/4AxisFoamCutter/README.md

 His page has codes for moving 4 independent axis and a Java based [G-code sender](https://github.com/MarginallyClever/GcodeSender) application that could send the the G-code secquentially to the Arduino using the serial port.
 We tried this solution and after some fiddiling around, we got it working.
 Not the easiest or most straight forward method.
 There is almost not documentation on how to use it.

 [RcKeith](http://www.rckeith.co.uk/cnc-hot-wire-foam-cutter/) has some good documentation on the machines he built and what he used to control them.
 Some of them use expensive software and outdate hardware, which might be difficult to find.

+We finally stumbled on a solution that worked, it was posted on a forum in rcgroups.com.
+Its for a [4 axis foam cutter using Arduino + Ramps1.4](https://www.rcgroups.com/forums/showthread.php?2915801-4-Axis-Hot-Wire-CNC-%28Arduino-Ramps1-4%29-Complete-Solution) It addressed the major problems we were having like a control software for the machine and generating 4-axis Gcode to drive the machine.

 ## Building the Machine